Tag: redemption

 Psalm 4; Luke 24:36b-48; Acts 3:12-19; 1 John 3:1-7

-This time, though, it comes with a command, to preach the Resurrection and a of and life for the forgiveness of sin.
+This time, though, it comes with a command, to preach the Resurrection and a change of heart and life for the forgiveness of sin.
 This mission doesn’t start immediately.
-It has to wait until the heavenly power comes (the Holy Spirit at Pentecost).
+It has to wait until the heavenly power comes (the at ).

 • Are you doing anything that resembles telling the world about Jesus in the way Jesus talks about in Luke?